Best Vegetarian Options at Disney World

 A Dining Guide for Vegetarians & Vegans – Restaurants, Meals & Snack Food

 Disney World is known to be totally transparent and quite accommodating when it comes to its food.
 They are constantly tweaking their menu items and experimenting with new flavors.
 This includes offering meat-free vegetarian and vegan options at nearly every one of Disney’s dining locations throughout the park.
-Sure, there are still plenty of burgers and fries, but Disney’s restaurants are cooking up a lot more interesting and healthier meal choices these days.
+Sure, there are still plenty of burgers and fries.
+But Disney’s restaurants are now providing more and more interesting and healthier choices and that great news for vegetarians.

-Regardless of where you are – or what your budget or dining plans entail – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your appetite.
-And if can’t find a vegetarian option on the menu, just ask your server and they will point you in the right direction (sometimes they do in-fact have vegetarian items but they aren’t listed for whatever reason).
+Regardless of where you are – or what your budget or Disney dining plan entails – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your appetite.
+And if can’t find a vegetarian option on the menu, just ask your server.
+They will point you to the meatless options or inform you what the chef may be able to cook (some restaurants do in-fact have vegetarian items but they aren’t always listed on the menu for whatever reason).
 Let’s take a look at what you need to know about vegetarian dining at Disney World and uncover the best vegetarian and vegan dishes and dining locations in the theme parks and resorts.

 Top Vegetarian Meals at Walt Disney World